dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    This value is very important so that the materials apply with correct scale.

 Thumbnail
-   Path to the thumbnail (512×512 px JPG image).
+   Path to the thumbnail (512×512 px sized JPG image).
-   Needs always to be the image generated with the BlenderKit thumbnail generator, or with the same look.
+   Needs always to be the image generated with the BlenderKit thumbnail generator or with the same look.
    Only exceptions are special effects like fire.

 .. _bpy.ops.object.blenderkit_material_thumbnail: